Topsfield, Massachusetts: Colonial period

 The Salem witch trials of 1692 touched Topsfield directly.
-Belief in witches was normal in the seventeenth century.
+Belief in witches was common in the seventeenth century.
 People were accused of witchcraft in Europe and the colonies during this time, but executions were relatively rare in the colonies.
-Historians conclude that only fifteen people were executed as witches in the American colonies before 1692.
+Historians conclude that not more than 15 people were executed as witches in the American colonies before 1692.
 In that year alone, however, over 160 people, mostly from Essex County, Massachusetts, were accused of witchcraft.
-Of these, nineteen were hanged and one was pressed to death for refusing to plead.
+Of these, 19 were hanged and one was pressed to death for refusing to plead.
 In July 1692, Rebecca Nurse of Salem Village (then part of the town of Salem, now part of present-day Danvers) was hanged at Gallows Hill in Salem.
 She was the daughter of William Towne of Topsfield.
-Young Salem Village girls allegedly possessed by the devil—the source of Rebecca Nurse's witchcraft accusation and most others—also named as witches Rebecca's Topsfield sisters, Sarah Cloyce and Mary Esty; while Sarah was eventually set free, Mary was hanged in September.
+Young Salem Village girls allegedly possessed by the devil—the source of Rebecca Nurse's witchcraft accusation and most others—also named as witches Rebecca's Topsfield sisters, Sarah Cloyce and Mary Esty.
+While Sarah was eventually set free, Mary was hanged in September.
 Sarah Wildes and Elizabeth Howe from Topsfield were hanged along with Rebecca Nurse.
 Many other Topsfield residents were accused of witchcraft until the hysteria ended in May 1693, when the governor of Massachusetts set free all of the remaining persons accused of witchcraft and issued a proclamation of general pardon.
-While the causes of the 1692 witchcraft episode continue to be the subject of historical and sociological study, there is a consensus view that land disputes and perhaps economic rivalry among factions in Salem, Salem Village and Topsfield fueled animosity and played an underlying role.
+While the causes of the 1692 witchcraft episode continue to be the subject of historical and sociological study, there is a consensus view that land disputes and perhaps economic rivalry among factions in Salem, Salem Village and Topsfield fuelled animosity and played an underlying role.

 The witchcraft delusion is an extreme example of how religion is alloyed in Topsfield history, but other examples abound.
 Indeed, Topsfield was founded in part based on "alarming" 1633 news that the Roman Catholic French had planted settlements nearby and intended to send settlers "with divers priests and Jesuits among them".
 Governor Winthrop and the Puritan establishment (who believed a Protestant theocracy was proper), countered the perceived Catholic threat in March of that year by sending English men and women into the wilderness that would become Topsfield.
 Among the first group was William Perkins, a preacher.
 From the beginning, Topsfield residents made provision for "the publicke worship of God".
 In 1684, they hired the Reverend Joseph Capen, whose Parson Capen House still stands as the town's most notable historical landmark.
-A successor to Capen's original Congregational Church building overlooks the Topsfield common.
+A successor to Capen's original Congregational church building overlooks the Topsfield common.
 Its white steeple graces countless postcards.
-Topsfield's preeminent historian, George Francis Dow, tells us: "No minister of those early days left a deeper impression on the town than Reverend Joseph Capen, who wisely led the minds of the people along the varied paths of knowledge until his death in 1725."
+Topsfield's pre-eminent historian, George Francis Dow, recorded: "No minister of those early days left a deeper impression on the town than Reverend Joseph Capen, who wisely led the minds of the people along the varied paths of knowledge until his death in 1725."